 The components stand out.

-As soon as you sit at the table the monster sculpts impress and make you desire to get those frost giants and sea serpents on your side.
+As soon as you sit at the table the monster sculpts impress and give a strong desire to get those frost giants and sea serpents on your side.
 When the owner of the game finishes painting them they’ll look even better.
 So far he’s only gotten as far as the wolf Fenris.
 Below isn’t his painted character but one that looks very similar.

 Blood Rage will run about $60 dollars.
 With a game so costly it’s a good thing that all it’s secrets and strategies aren’t revealed after an initial play.
 The first game is more about learning what levers to pull and experience what happens during different ages and to get familiar with the cards you’re drafting.

-The game gets an A+ so it can drop from here as find annoyances or holes in the game play with continued plays.
+Blood Rage gets an A+ so it can drop from here as find annoyances or holes in the game with continued plays.
 But from my reading as I get familiar with certain strategies and card synergies the A+ is likely to be reinforced.